JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 ## Set up the environment

-Kotlin Multiplatform projects need a specific environment, but most of the requirements are made clear through preflight checks in the IDE.
+Kotlin Multiplatform (KMP) projects need a specific environment, but most of the requirements are made clear through preflight checks in the IDE.

 Start with an IDE and necessary plugins:

 1. Choose and install the IDE.
-    KMP is supported in IntelliJ IDEA and Android Studio, so you can use the IDE you prefer.
+    Kotlin Multiplatform is supported in IntelliJ IDEA and Android Studio, so you can use the IDE you prefer.

     The plugins necessary for Kotlin Multiplatform require **IntelliJ IDEA 2025.1.1.1** or **Android Studio Narwhal 2025.1.1 Canary 10**.